Getting Started & Your First SQL Query

 Now, I don't even need to uppercase it myself.
 See how they convert to uppercase?
 So, that preference is now set.
 You only have to set that once and then you never have to worry about it again.

-So, I like that text will wrap to the next line when we when we have really long lines.
+So, I like that text will wrap to the next line when we have really long lines.
 So, I like text wrap to be turned on.
 So, those are the only other two preferences that I like to set.

-Not that I need to come back to this file but if I wanted to, I could and I could say, hey, let me put this into level one here which is where I'm working and I could say, this is Dan's first query.
-It's a dot SQL file which is just the file extension for SQL code.
+Not that I need to come back to this file, but if I wanted to, I could, and I could say, "Hey, let me put this into level one here, " which is where I'm working, and I could say, "This is Dan's first query."
+It's a.SQL file, which is just the file extension for SQL code.
 It's fundamentally just a plain text file because it just contains text.

 So, these are just plain text files.
 It's just so you can save your code so you don't have to write it again in the future to save yourself time.
 But they're basically just plain text files.

 Also, one last thing here before you guys do your exercise.
-Down here, notice that there is a number here.
+Down here, notice there is a number here.
 Let's say that I look at my orders table here.

-So, it has more than 200 rows right now but we're only seeing the first 200.
-Now, as I scroll down because it only downloaded the first 200, I can see the first 200 and when I get closer to the 200th row, it'll load another 200 at that moment.
-So, when I get down to 200, it says, oh wait, I need to load another 200.
+So, it has more than 200 rows right now, but we're only seeing the first 200.
+Now, as I scroll down, because it only downloaded the first 200, I can see the first 200, and when I get closer to the 200th row, it'll load another 200 at that moment.
+So, when I get down to 200, it says, "Oh wait, I need to load another 200."

-So, now I have loaded 400 but there are more.
+So, now I have loaded 400, but there are more.
 So, it loads in increments of 200.
-This is how it keeps DBeaver fast because if there were a million orders, it would take a long time to download a million orders but it just downloads the first 200 and then it could download another 200.
+This is how it keeps DBeaver fast because if there were a million orders, it would take a long time to download a million orders, but it just downloads the first 200, and then it could download another 200.

 Normally, you don't need to see them all to get an idea of the data.
 You're getting a sampling of the data.
-So, that's nice to know that it doesn't retrieve all of the stuff.
+It's perfectly fine to just get a sense of the data, so you can get a sampling to start to know what kind of stuff you have.

 So, let's go through that exercise 1B.
 It'll walk you through browsing the database over here, creating your first little file over here, writing your code, setting those preferences, and this is that exercise 1B in the PDF workbook.